-Despite many years of living in London, and contrary to other places I grew tired of (Camden Town, anyone?), my love for Covent Garden hasn’t faded a bit.
+Despite many years of living in London, and contrary to other places I grew tired of (Camden Town, anyone?), my love for Covent Garden has never faded.
 It really is one of my favorite places in town.
 When I lived in London, this was the first place I’d take friends and family who were visiting, and from there we’d start touring the city.

 Comes Christmas, and Covent Garden is beautifully illuminated with Christmas trees, decorations and lights that even a self-professed Grinch like myself can’t help enjoying it.

 While it is touristy, Covent Garden has managed to retain its charm, what with the fantastic pub scene, the lovely shops, the markets, the street performers, the theaters and more.
 This is one of the neighborhoods in London you absolutely have to explore.

 But with so many things to do in Covent Garden, what should you start with?
 Worry not!
 I have selected the attractions for you – so that you can go straight to the point.
 But first, let me start by placing Covent Garden on the map for you.

 Where Is Covent Garden?

 Why, London of course!

 Covent Garden has its own Tube Station (underground, or – better – metro).
 This is only a “disembark” station – which means that if you are coming from another station, you can get off there; but you can’t get on a train there.
-I have never really researched as to the reason for that, but I suspect that this is because there only is a spiral staircase and elevators to take passengers to the main level, so it can get extremely busy.
+I actually don’t know why, but I suspect it’s because there only is a spiral staircase and elevators to take passengers to the main level, so it can get extremely busy.